-The prices are for private rooms in hostels/hotels and are listed for two persons during two distinct periods: October 2011 and June 2012.
+The prices are for private rooms in hostels/hotels and are listed for two persons during June 2017.
 The reason?
-Traveling during the low season (fall) is a sure way to save money.
-But if you want to visit some islands, early summer is also a good time to travel as the prices are still low and the ferries offer more connections.
+Traveling during the shoulder season is a sure way to save money.
+If you want to visit some islands, early summer is a good time to travel as the prices are still low and the ferries offer more connections.

 Day 1-3 Thessaloniki